 Where: 640 S. 84th Street, West Allis

 Why: Because it’s the “fairest” of them all!
-With performances by Shawn Mendes, Rascal Flatts, Pat Benatar, Phillip Phillips, Matt Nathanson, and the Beach Boys and foods like cheese balls on-a-stick, Door County surf and turf on-a-stick, chocolate cruller on-a-stick, cream puffs, PBR beercicles and deep-fried cheese curds (obviously), this place is hard to beat.
+With performances by John Mellencamp, Pentatonix, and a joint performance by The Beach Boys and The Temptations and foods like cheese balls on-a-stick, Door County surf and turf on-a-stick, chocolate cruller on-a-stick, cream puffs, PBR beercicles and deep-fried cheese curds (obviously), this place is hard to beat.
 If you’re not yet convinced, consider visiting the Ag Village where visitors can see hundreds of animals, or the Craft & Culinary Pavilion which features orchids, dahlias, bonsais, vegetables, textiles, pies and cakes.
 Kids will enjoy SpinCity, which boasts more than 50 rides and 30 exciting games.
 Join the other one million visitors in celebrating summertime in Wisconsin.